MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-sharing-05.md

 In the Hierarchy window, expand the **SharedPlayground** object and select the **TableAnchor** object.

-Then, in the Inspector window, locate the **Spatial Anchor Manager (Script)** component and configure the **Credentials** section with the credentials from the Azure Spatial Anchors account created as part of the [Prerequisites](mr-learning-sharing-01.md#prerequisites) for this tutorial series:
+In the Inspector window, locate the **Spatial Anchor Manager (Script)** component and configure the **Credentials** section with the credentials from the Azure Spatial Anchors account created as part of the [Prerequisites](mr-learning-sharing-01.md#prerequisites) for this tutorial series:

 * In the **Spatial Anchors Account ID** field, paste the **Account ID** from your Azure Spatial Anchors account
 * In the **Spatial Anchors Account Key** field, paste the primary or secondary **Access Key** from your Azure Spatial Anchors account

 ![mr-learning-sharing](images/mr-learning-sharing/sharing-05-section3-step1-1.png)

+> [!TIP]
+> Instead of setting the Spatial Anchors Account ID and Key in the scene, you can set it for your entire project, this can be advantageous if you have multiple scenes using ASA.
+To do this, in the Project window, navigate to the Assets > AzureSpatialAnchors.SDK > Resources > **SpatialAnchorConfig** asset, then set the values in the Inspector window.

 With the **TableAnchor** object still selected, in the Inspector window, locate the **Sharing Module (Script)** component and configure it as follows: